micahtdew/noir-zkPoker/README.md

-# noir-zkoracle
+# noir-zkPoker
-This is a project with the intention of builing zkOracles using Noir.
+This is a project with the intention of building zkPoker in Noir.